johnofleek/PiloT/autoPilot/README.md

 ## This documents purpose
-Document methods of automatically managing the wwanX interface(s) provided by the PiloT HAT board when used with a Raspberry PI and Raspian
+Document methods of automatically managing the wwanX interface(s) provided by the PiloT HAT board when used with a Raspberry PI and Raspian.

+At this time it is experimental and has only been tested on a very limited set of RPi and Rasbian variants

 So far the following connection methods are documented
 * Network manager MBIM